 The difference is that we have more ways to speak back to that now.
 I think also we have more of an understanding of how hate works.
 I think more of us understand now that you can’t engage hate with reason, even when hate presents itself in the guise of reason.
 If you try to reason back, you’re wasting your time.
 What you need is to build your power base.”

 The problem in the community is that part of the “power base” in the LGBT community is infested with leaders who’ve supported or currently support radical feminist perspective of people like Janice Raymond and Cathy Brennan.
 People in positions of power need to come out strong, in public and refute this harmful ideology (or publicly support it) that seeks to deny protections to people who need it most.

 One voice that’s been silent is Lisa Mottet.
 Mottet is the author of the language that many people use today in anti-discrimination legislation.
 Her work is being attacked as an attack on women’s safety.
 A rebuttal from Mottet would be a good first start.
 Other voices including Mara Keisling of NCTE, Denise Leclair of IFGE, and Rea Carry of NGLTF need to be heard on this issue too.
 This issue is taking hold in the halls of the legislature in Maryland as we speak.
 This isn’t just a debate among different factions of the community, it’s a fight for the lives of gender variant people who may die without these protections.

 If we truly are an LGBT community, we need to support one another.
-A public condemnation of this sort of hatred is a good start.
-It worked for Olivia Records, how about it LGBT leaders?
+Public condemnation of this sort of hatred is a good start.
+This worked for Olivia Records, how about for LGBT leaders?